sitaramp/dotfiles-local/README.md

 4. Create a new Zsh configuration

-5. Set Zsh as you default shell:
+5. Set Zsh as your default shell:
 ```
 chsh - /bin/zsh
 ```